-awareness and allocation of teacher and TA time and support Information shared through School Development Plan to teachers and governors Increase staff understanding of well being of all pupils through targeted training and support School to be part of pilot of Raising Achievement through Wellbeing (RAW) pilot Starting Mid Autumn Term, staff to access training and receive coaching support in developing and enhancing school systems to ensure the wellbeing of all To ensure that attendance of all potential vulnerable groups reflects the school average attendance of 96%.
+Gender differences Differences Data Analysis PSHE topic of "I'm special, your special" enables children to feel positive about themselves whilst celebrating differences • Relationships resources including a recent display in Ruby Class included photos of different families.
+Reports identify gender differences.
+Small in attainment to be tackled through raising awareness and allocation of teacher and TA time and support identified through data analysis and pupil voice.
+Information shared through School Development Plan to teachers and governors Autumn 23 - HT Pupil voice Autumn 23 - All teachers numbers on cohort do affect statistical analysis therefore individuals focused on - this is reflected in individual and class action plans and APDRS Pupil voice planned for Nov 23 Increase staff understanding of well-being of all pupils through targeted training and support School to be part of pilot of Raising Achievement through Wellbeing (RAW) pilot Starting Mid Autumn Term, staff to access training and receive coaching support in developing and enhancing school systems to ensure the wellbeing of all Wellbeing review by HCC Autumn 23 Summer 23 update - RAW programme review tool demonstrates improved scores on average 1 per focus area.
+To ensure that attendance of all potential vulnerable groups reflects the school average attendance of 96%.
 School Admin to collate spreadsheet identifying any pupils with attendance at risk of falling behind.
 Letters to be sent in line with Herts Attendance guidance.
 Meetings arranged between parents and HT where attendance is a concern.
-School admin: half termly reviews or sooner if trigger points reached Evidence in attendance file
+School admin: half termly reviews or sooner if trigger points reached 21-22 Overall: 94.3%, PP: 93.7% Unauthorised 1.4% 22-23 Overall: 94.4% PP: 93.8% Unauthorised 0.98% Attendance interventions including meetings with parents take place as part of a termly procedure.
+Messages are clear about the impact of poor attendance.